Here's what US intelligence thought could happen to Hitler in 1943

-Psychologist Henry Murray produced a 229-page report, “The Personality of Adolf Hitler,” in which he found Hitler to be a schizophrenic who acted like a paranoid “utter wreck” and who was “incapable of normal human relationships.”
+Psychologist Henry Murray produced a 229-page report, “The Personality of Adolf Hitler,” where he diagnosed Hitler as a schizophrenic who acted like a paranoid “utter wreck” and who was “incapable of normal human relationships.”

-Murray predicted that Hitler’s mental instability would lead to the Nazi leader’s downfall.
-“It can be confidently predicted that Hitler’s neurotic spells will increase in frequency and duration and his effectiveness as a leader will diminish,” Murray wrote.
+According to Murray, Hitler’s mental instability is the biggest factor for the Nazi leaders’ downfall.

+“It can be confidently predicted that Hitler’s neurotic spells will increase in frequency and duration and his effectiveness as a leader will diminish,” Murray writes.

 Murray predicted nine possible scenarios of what could happen next as of 1943: